bitluke/codeconverter/README.md

 Codeconverter
 =============
-This tool is capable of transforming an android application into a code offloadable application .
+This tool is capable of transforming an android application into a code offloadable application as long as it has been annotated with necessary ```xml @Cloud ````  annotation.

 Requirements
 -------------

-Maven : version >= 2
+Maven : version >= 3.0.4

 JDK : version >= 1.6